-Charities are under increasing pressure to behave in a more commercial way.
+Charities and not for profit organisations are under increasing pressure from stakeholders to act professionally in a commercial way.

-If you’re running a charity, you’re dealing with everything a business must contend with, in a rapidly changing regulatory and legislative environment.
-Our role is to remove the obstacles in your path, so you are able to help your beneficiaries in the best way you can.
+If you’re running a charity, you’re dealing with everything any other business must contend with in a rapidly changing regulatory and legislative environment.
+Our role is to remove the obstacles in your path, supporting you so that you can help your beneficiaries in the best way possible.

 Why work with us?

-We form long-term partnerships with our clients, who include a wide variety of charities and not-for-profit organisations.
-We’ve developed a deep affinity for the sector, with its rewards and its pitfalls, its personalities and politics.
-This allows us to look at several sides of an issue, and to help you manage complex relationships.
+We form long-term partnerships with our clients and have developed a deep affinity for the sector, with its rewards, pitfalls, personality and politics.
+This allows us to look at several sides of an issue, and to help you manage complex issues and relationships.

 News & Insights